 Bilirubin is the potentially toxic product of heme metabolism.
 It is formed by breakdown of heme present in hemoglobin, myoglobin, cytochromes, catalase, peroxidase and tryptophan pyrrolase.
 Eighty percent of the daily bilirubin production comes from hemoglobin.
 It requires conversion to a water-soluble form before elimination from the body by ...Read more

 I would not worry: Most people have one ehrlich unit, the scale goes up to ten, and an athlete often has some hemolysis (just from feet pounding the pavement ('runner's hemolysis').
-If your routine labs are otherwise normal, and your personal physician isn't concerned, I wouldn't be either.
+If your routine labs are otherwise normal, and your personal physician isn't concerned, i wouldn't be either.
 Hemolysis -- recycling red cells early -- raises urinary urobilinogen. ...Read more

-Urinalysis was negative for bilirubin but had 3.2 umol of urobilinogen?
-Confused as to what this means.
-Bloodwork was all normal except for high mch
+Urinalysis was negative for bilirubin but had 3.2 umol of urobilinogen? confused as to what this means. bloodwork was all normal except for high mch

 Any symptoms?: All laboratory results need to be interpreted in the clinical context and the doctor who ordered the tests is usually in the best position to do that.
 Having said that, your lab results are not a cause for concern.
 You did not say if you have any symptoms; do you? ...Read more

 - Talk to a doctor live online for free

 - Define negative billirubin

 - Ask a doctor a question free online